-The project is currently being run in partnership Social Revival group for Rural Urban & Tribal (SROUT)
+The project is currently being run in partnership with Social Revival Group of Urban Rural and Tribal (SROUT).

 Mobile Health Van

-The project is currently being run in partnership with Sarthak Jan Vikas Sansthan.
+The project is currently being run in partnership with Sarthak Jan Vikas Sansthan (SJVS).